yellow-sky/tarantool/doc/rfc/quorum-based-synchro.md

 simplified machinery, still it should be feasible in the future to fit the algorithms, such as RAFT or proposed before box.ctl.promote.

-A system space \_voting can be used to replicate the voting among the cluster, this space should be writable even for a read-only instance.
-This space should contain a CURRENT_LEADER_ID at any time - means the current leader, can be a zero value at the start.
-This is needed to compare the appropriate vclock component below.

-All replicas should be subscribed to changes in the space and react as described below.

- promote(ID) - should be called from a replica with it's own ID.
+ promote(ID) - should be called from a replica with its own ID.
-   Writes an entry in the voting space about this ID is waiting for votes from cluster.
-The entry should also contain the current vclock[CURRENT_LEADER_ID] of the nominee.

-Upon changes in the space each replica should compare its appropriate vclock component with submitted one and append its vote to the space:
-AYE in case nominee's vclock is bigger or equal to the replica's one, NAY otherwise.

-As soon as nominee collects the quorum for being elected, it claims himself a Leader by switching in rw mode, writes CURRENT_LEADER_ID as a FORMER_LEADER_ID in the \_voting space and put its ID as a CURRENT_LEADER_ID.
-In case a NAY is appeared in the \_voting or a timeout predefined in box.cfg is reached, the nominee should remove it's entry from the space.

-The leader should assure that number of available instances in the cluster is enough to achieve the quorum and proceed to step 3, otherwise the leader should report the situation of incomplete quorum, as described in the last paragraph of previous section.

-The new Leader has to take the responsibility to replicate former Leader's entries from its WAL, obtain quorum and commit confirm messages referring to [FORMER_LEADER_ID, LSN] in its WAL, replicating to the cluster, after that it can start adding its own entries into the WAL.
+ Prior to switch to rw mode, the node has to assure:
+ - all Confirm/Rollback messages from the leader are arrived - it has to wait for two periods of replication_synchro_timeout
+ - in case there are transactions waiting for a quorum the node has to check all relicas vclock[former_leader_ID] and issue a Confirm message for the biggest synchronous transaction in the waiting list that is present on at least replication_synchro_quorum number of nodes
+ - if any transaction is still in the waiting list, the node has to issue a Rollback message referring to this transaction

- demote(ID) - should be called from the Leader instance.
+ demote(ID) - should be called from the Leader instance with its own ID.
-   The Leader has to switch in ro mode and wait for its' undo log is empty.
-This effectively means all transactions are committed in the cluster and it is safe pass the leadership.
-Then it should write CURRENT_LEADER_ID as a FORMER_LEADER_ID and put CURRENT_LEADER_ID into 0.
+   The Leader has to switch in ro mode.
+Later the procedure will be augmented with reporting its resign.

 ### Recovery and failover.